NodeReplacer/Ball-Moving-In-3D-Space/README.md

 ___________________________________________________________________________________________________________________________________________________________________________

+There are already releases covering the most complex demonstrations but there are multiple scenes in the source code.

+The releases involve the Water, Multiple Gravities, Multiple Planet Gravities, Layered Planets, and Switches and Acceleration Panels.

+Below is a list of all of the scenes.

 AccelZonesAndWhatnot - This creates a variety of zones that engage in behaviours.
 There are varieties in the behaviour but the first one was to change the acceleration of the ball in the zone.
 At a strong enough acceleration it becomes a bounce pad.

 Climbing is self explanatory, but the orange blocks indicate a "no-climbing" object